okovko/42-ftmacros/README.md

 On a more serious note, the norm hacks aside, there are some useful metaprogramming facilities in this little header collection.
 NULLCHECK and CHKALLOC are bread and butter.

-Alright, back to the memes:
+Alright, back to the memes...

 Palpatine: Did you ever hear the Tragedy of Darth Plagueis the Wise?